-No matter how you plan on using those fifth checks make sure to be intentional with your money.
-You won't regret it!
+No matter how you plan on using those third checks make sure to be intentional with your money.
+Your future self won't regret it!